Phobos-developers/Phobos/README.md

 You can choose one of the following:
 - [Latest stable branch build](https://github.com/Phobos-developers/Phobos/releases/latest) (most bug-free release but very slow on new features)
-- [Latest development branch builds](https://github.com/Phobos-developers/Phobos/releases) (a bit less less bug-free releases, devbuilds get new features when they are finished)
+- [Latest development branch builds](https://github.com/Phobos-developers/Phobos/releases) (a bit less bug-free releases, devbuilds get new features when they are finished)
 - [Latest development branch nightly](https://nightly.link/Phobos-developers/Phobos/blob/develop/.github/workflows/nightly.yml) (added unreleased features that will be in next devbuild)
-- Individual new feature builds (for testing) can be found in [pull requests](https://github.com/Phobos-developers/Phobos/pulls)
+- Individual new feature nightly builds for testing can be found in [pull requests](https://github.com/Phobos-developers/Phobos/pulls)

 ### Note on nightly builds

 Last two listed versions are bleeding edge (don't redistribute them outside of testing!) and have build information (commit and branch/tag) in them which is displayed ingame and can't be turned off.
 You can get a build for development branch (link above) any up-to-date pull request via an automatic bot comment that would appear in it and would contain the most recent successfully compiled version of Phobos for that feature branch.
+Please note that the build is  produced *only if the PR has no merge conflicts*.
 Alternatively, you can get an artifact manually from GitHub Actions runs.
 You can get an artifact for a specific commit which is built automatically with a GitHub Actions workflow, just press on a green tick, open the workflow, find and download the build artifact.
 This is limited to authorized users only.

 Installation and Usage
 ----------------------